manchenkoff/nuxt-auth-sanctum/README.md

 [![License][license-src]][license-href]
 [![Nuxt][nuxt-src]][nuxt-href]

-This module provides a simple way to use Laravel Sanctum with Nuxt 3 by leveraging cookies-based authentication.
+This module provides a simple way to use Laravel Sanctum with Nuxt by leveraging cookies-based authentication.
 SSR-ready!

 ## Features

--   `useAuth` composable for easy access to the current user and authentication methods
+-   `useSanctumAuth` composable for easy access to the current user and authentication methods
 -   Automated `CSRF` token header and cookie management
 -   Both `CSR` and `SSR` modes support
 -   Pre-configured middleware for pages that require authentication
 -   Cast current user information to any class you want
--   Compatible with default Nuxt 3 `ofetch` client
+-   Compatible with default Nuxt `ofetch` client
 -   TypeScript support

 ## Quick Setup